Experian credit score, rating and report

 What is Experian Boost?

-Experian Boost will also only include information that can potentially help your credit score, and will disregard any data from your current account that will hurt your credit score.
+Experian Boost only includes information that can potentially help your credit score and disregards any data from your current account that will hurt your credit score.

 How do I apply for Experian Boost?

-In order to use Experian Boost, you’ll first need to have a current account and free Experian account.
+To use Experian Boost, you’ll first need a current account that supports Open Banking and free Experian account.
 You can then apply for Experian Boost by following these steps:

 - Sign up for Experian Boost on the Experian website.